DelorianCS/search-script/README.md

 - 🔍 Search for files or directories by name
 - 🎯 Choose between exact matches or partial containment
 - 🔄 Recursive search through all subdirectories
-- 💻 Interactive *or* command-line interface
+- 💻 Simple interactive command-line interface
 - ⚡ Fast scanning using native Python `os.walk()`

 ---